andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 ### Acknowledge

 We shouldn’t try to be “color-blind.”
-A perspective that doesn’t recognize the significance of race overlooks the disparate histories of the races and denies that Black people have a different experience in society than White people.
+An approach that doesn’t recognize the significance of race overlooks the disparate histories of the races and denies that Black people have a different experience in society than White people.